 Next to commission rates, being able to trade what you want is important.
 Both Firstrade and Merrill Edge support Stock Trading, Options Trading and Mutual Funds.
 Looking at mutual funds, Firstrade boasts an offering of 12603 mutual funds compared to Merrill Edge's 3709 available funds.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Neither Firstrade and Merrill Edge have virtual trading.
-Taking a look at mobile trading, Firstrade gives clients access to an iPhone App and Android App while Merrill Edge has an iPhone App, iPad App and Android App.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Neither broker offers virtual trading.
+Taking a look at mobile trading, Firstrade along with Merrill Edge both support the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are available to clients of Firstrade while Merrill Edge offers clients Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+Checking Accounts and Debit Cards are available to clients of Firstrade while Merrill Edge offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Firstrade and Merrill Edge, Merrill Edge is the winner